mamunrushdi/Java-Developer/README.md

 I’m a permanent residence (есть Вид на жительство) of Russian Federation.
 I’m living in Russia since 2009.
 I have Tax Identification Number (ИНН) as well as other all necessary documents to live and work in Russia legally.

 #### About Myself
 As a person, I’m hard worker, active learner, cooperative, sociable and friendly.
-As learner  and personal growth I actively different kind of online educational forums and blogs, especially stackoverflow.com and GOTO Conference, TEDTALK (ted.com), Harvard Business Review.
+As learner and for personal growth I actively follow different kind of online educational forums and blogs, especially [Stackoverflow](stackoverflow.com) and [GOTO Conference](https://blog.gotocon.com/), [TEDTALK](ted.com), [Harvard Business Review](https://hbr.org/)

 I’m fluent in Russian.
-At university I've studied in Russian language, both my Bachelor and Master's.
+At university I've studied in Russian language, both my Bachelor and Masters.

-I’ve been a volunteer in Saint Petersburg International Economic Forum in 2015.
+I’ve been a volunteer in [Saint Petersburg International Economic Forum in 2015](https://www.forumspb.com/en/)